hq-King/SeqAfford/README.md

 </div>

 > We introduce SeqAfford, a Multi-Modal Language Model (MLLM) capable of serialized affordance inference implied in human instructions: 1) Single Affordance Reasoning; 2) Sequential Affordance Reasoning; 3) Sequential Affordance Reasoning with Multiple Objects

 <div align="center">
     <img src="fig1.png" height=500>
 </div>

+## I have quit the graduate program @ShanghaiTech Unversity in March 2024 while I am the co-first author, and therefore do not have the final version of the code.
+The code in this repository is my preliminary code from around September 2024, with some details potentially missing.
+However, to help the community follow up on our research, I have uploaded it here.
+But I noticed that the VDI group member@ShanghaiTech [Zhenhao Zhang](https://zhangzhh.cn/) have utilized this mdoel to help with HOI generation, so you can check the details in his repo [OpenHOI](https://github.com/Zhenhao-Zhang/OpenHOI)

 ## 📣 News

 - [2/27/2025] 🎉🎉🎉SeqAfford has been accepted by CVPR 2025!!!🎉🎉🎉
 - [12/2/2024] SeqAfford has been released on Arxiv now!!!